madtheorist/madtheorist/README.md

 💼 I'm a data science consultant at Deloitte.
 Previously, I studied for a master's degree in physics at Oxford University, graduating with first class honours in 2023.

 👨‍💻 Over the last couple of years, I've been developing route optimisation software for a large telco client.
 My work mainly consists of writing code in Python and SQL to analyse large amounts of geospatial and graph data, applying a shortest-path algorithm to determine optimal fibre routes.
-This has given me experience in network analysis, geospatial analytics, and clustering.
+In particular, I've learned a lot about network (graph) analysis, geospatial analytics, and clustering.

 📊 I've enjoyed the challenge of navigating a large object-oriented codebase and have gained exposure to cloud computing (AWS), CI/CD (Git, Docker, Jenkins, Terraform), unit testing, data pipelining (Airflow), and data visualisation (Streamlit).
-I also have experience presenting the business impact of technical solutions to non-technical stakeholders.
+My role also involves presenting the business impact of technical solutions to non-technical stakeholders.

 🔧 **Skills**: